 This was not a surprise on previous Chinese economic weakness and still somewhat problematic US-China relations despite the ostensible G20 'breakthrough'.
 While late-January secular US DOLLAR weakness had it recovering modestly above .7200-50, it subsequently dropped back below it toward the .7000 area once again prior to subsequent partial recoveries.
-Recently below the .7000 area prior to the current modest squeeze back above it, next lower major support is the .6825 area early-2016 10-year trading lows it neared once again in mid-June (just like mid-May.)
-Below that the interim supports are .6500 and .6250 this side of the .6000 area October 2008 16-year trading low.
+Recently below the .7000 area prior to last week's modest squeeze back above it, next lower major support is the .6825 area early-2016 10-year trading lows it neared once again in mid-June (just like mid-May.)
+Below that the interim supports are .6500 and .6250 this side of the .6000 area

+October 2008 16-year trading low.

 While EMERGING CURRENCIES are still more country-specific trends, previous US DOLLAR weakness was assisting them once again.
 That is partially on central bank accommodation creating more extensive economic hope that would be good for emerging economies.
+And it is of note that even with the recent weakness of DEVELOPED CURRENCIES against the GREENBACK the EMERGINGS are holding up fairly well on that same psychology.